25 | Reset: What Becomes Available When You Choose to Dissolve

 Seventy-six percent of employees experience burnout.
 Standard vacations do not resolve it.
 Rest is passive recovery.
 Reset is active restructuring, and most people never make the leap.

 I experienced this distinction as a Marine.
 Boot camp is powerful programming, but I question whether to call it a reset.
 It dismantled one identity and installed another.
 A genuine reset leads you toward more of yourself, not less.
 What the military never built is the reverse ritual.
-Discharge is a rite of passage without the third phase.
-I wrote about this in War After War, my account of what happens when veterans return without a ritual to bring them home.
+Discharge is a rite of passage without the final phase.
+War After War was my attempt to reckon with what happens when veterans return without a ritual to bring them home.

 The most dangerous threshold is the one you do not know you are standing in.